schuchert/wikispaces/pages/ruby/ruby.tutorials.bdd.UsingBddToDevelopAnRpnCalculator.md

 {% endhighlight %}

 ### Summary
 The behavior of the calculator has grown.
 The it also is beginning to handle the <enter> functionality.
 You removed duplication in the production code.
 It was small, and trivial and probably seemed like nothing.

 However, here's a principle from Jerry Weinberg:

-> Nothing + Nothing + Nothing == Something
+: Nothing + Nothing + Nothing == Something

 If you are not maintaining your code and constantly cleaning it up, then it is decaying.
 Even if your code is not changing, it is decaying because the market is changing, the users' understanding of your system is changing, something is changing.

 Keeping your code clean is not an event, it's not a processes, it is an attitude.
 You have it or you do not have it.

 Are you going to be perfect?
-> **//Perfection is not a destination, it is a journey.//**
+: Perfection is not a destination, it is a journey.

 No, you are going to miss stuff.
 That's why when you do find something, now is the time to handle it.
 If you cannot deal with it now, write it down on a piece of paper.
 Throw that piece of paper away in 2 days.
 If you haven't found the time to fix it by then, then by keeping the paper, you're just giving yourself undue stress.